Precise Measurement of the Absolute Sky Brightness at 60-350 MHz: Methods

-The GINAN receiver performs a full internal calibration in cycles with cadence of \qty{4}{\minute}; this time was set based on laboratory studies of the stability of the electronics.
+The GINAN receiver performs this full internal calibration in cycles with a cadence of \qty{4}{\minute}.
+This time was set based on laboratory studies of the stability of the electronics.
 All calibration, including the four-parameter model for the noise waves, is derived on a per-channel basis and solved for independently in each frequency channel and in each calibration cycle.
-The VNA provides \num{2001} independent measurements over \qtyrange{30}{350}{\mega\hertz}; the spectrometer provides \num{4001} measurements with \qty{100}{\kilo\hertz} bandwidth over \qtyrange{30}{350}{\mega\hertz}.
-Impedance computations at the spectral measurement points of the network analyser are interpolated to the channelisation frequencies of the spectrometer and calibrations are computed and sky spectra derived with that native resolution and channel spacing.
-These sky spectra are of antenna temperature at the terminals of the GINAN receiver, set in kelvin noise-temperature scale, corrected for receiver noise waves, bandpass and for any impedance mismatch between antenna and receiver at the terminals of the GINAN receiver.
+The VNA provides \num{2001} independent measurements over \qtyrange{30}{350}{\mega\hertz}; the spectrometer provides \num{4001} measurements with \qty{100}{\kilo\hertz} resolution bandwidth over \qtyrange{30}{350}{\mega\hertz}.
+Impedance computations at the spectral measurement points of the network analyser are interpolated to the channelisation frequencies of the spectrometer.
+The calibration is applied to the spectrometer measurement made with the switch connected to the antenna plus its feed cable to derive calibrated sky spectra for each calibration cycle.
+These calibrated sky spectra are of antenna temperature at the terminals of the GINAN receiver on an absolute noise-temperature scale in kelvin, corrected for receiver noise waves, receiver bandpass, and for any impedance mismatch between antenna and receiver at the terminals of the GINAN receiver.
+The calibrated spectra have the native resolution and channel spacing of the spectrometer.